 These are rising a major doubt among common people and the government bodies.
 Moreover, in the future, it can seriously bring harm to Indian national security.

 Data breaching is a major problem worldwide.
 India is also a victim of data leakage and the last five years saw the rapid growth of it.

 Hackers can leak public data from any kind of weak public portal.
 They introduce ransomware to attack the individual database and steal the data.

 Sai Krishna Kothapalli, the founder of Hackrew says that, though our personal data is not public, any hacker can easily find the needed data with the help of technology at present.

 What we have right now is a culmination of several such breaches that happened in the last seven years, obtained through various channels like some from deep web forums, IRCs, some from other dark web websites – Sai Krishna Kothapalli, the Founder of Hackrew

-The result of the analysis simply indicates that the lack of strong passwords and enough security is resulting in data leakage.
+The analysis simply indicates that the lack of strong passwords and enough security results in data leakage.
 Most importantly, the leaked passwords exist in simple text.
 Therefore it will be easier to access the government email IDs if you use the same passwords for a long time.